Bachelor of Science in Human Services

 - Alcohol and drug abuse prevention and treatment

-- Social and welfare reform
+- Social and welfare reform and advocacy

-- Youth work and early childhood development
+- Youth work and earn childhood development

 - Law enforcement, corrections, and probation